-Want to truly experience the local culture, save money and make friends all over the world?
+Want to truly experience the local culture, save money, and make friends all over the world?
 Then you should consider CouchSurfing.
 The couchsurfing scene has exploded over the past few years and it is hugely popular in Europe.
 The experience is more than just a free place to sleep, because when you couchsurf you get the rare opportunity to change from an outsider to an insider.
-This site will explain what you need to know to become a successful couchsurfer.
+This site will explain what you need to know in order to become a successful couchsurfer.

 What Is CouchSurfing?